tshepang/blog/content/floss-i-use-a-lot.md

 ### environment

 - **Debian**: my primary OS, and also my favorite
-- [tmux] and [zellij]: the latter is replacing the former these days
+- [zellij]: pleasant terminal multiplexer
 - **Emacs**: pleasant text editing and file management
 - **fish**: compared to mighty Bash, it is far more pretty, and has a far better command completion system